jlortiz0/HellFreezesOver/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Hell Freezes Over

+This mod prevents SeedFix from overwriting the overworld seed with one from the Nether in case the overworld seed somehow becomes 0.
+This is useful if you have a mod that modifies the seed of the Nether (such as Incendium).
+However, it will overwrite the seeds of any dimension that uses the Minecraft noise generator.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is under the MIT license.
+Feel free to use it in your own modpacks.